BMus in Performance

 Students study one-on-one with studio faculty on a weekly basis developing both solo and group performance expertise on their individual instruments, which is further provided in chamber coaching and group ensemble work.
 Performance majors supplement their applied study with courses that develop their comprehensive musicianship through theory and ear training, musicology, conducting, and upper-division writing, alongside other School of Music students.

 In this track, students study the theory and practice of classical guitar, a field inclusive of endeavors in improvisation, collaboration, and composition.
-As a member of the School of Music Guitar Studio, students to adopt a rich musical background, taking one-on-one applied guitar courses with studio faculty, as well as introductory keyboard, additional electives, and practice playing in an ensemble.
-View degree requirements and learn more about the strings program at the University of Minnesota.
+As a member of the School of Music Guitar Studio, students to adopt a rich musical background, take one-on-one applied guitar lessons with studio faculty, and pursue study in introductory keyboard, additional electives, and a variety of ensembles, including Guitar Ensemble.
+View degree requirements and learn more about the Guitar Studio at the University of Minnesota.

 Students pursuing a BMus in harp performance will receive a strong interdisciplinary musical education.
 In addition to the one-on-one applied study with the harp studio faculty, harpists will also focus on chamber and orchestral ensemble work while taking courses in music theory, musicology, introductory keyboard, and electives of interest.
 View degree requirements and learn more about the strings program at the University of Minnesota.

 As a part of the competitive piano performance program, experienced pianists will pursue intensive study with the piano studio faculty in both one-on-one applied lessons and weekly studio hour class and chamber ensembles, while developing their comprehensive musicianship through coursework in advanced keyboard skills, piano pedagogy, harpsichord, piano literature, and electives of interest.
 View degree requirements and learn more about the keyboard program at the University of Minnesota.